 A Swing Low is a candlestick with at least two higher lows on both the left and right of itself.

-When using the Fibonacci tool, probability of success could increase when using the Fib tool with other support and resistance levels, trend lines, and candlestick patterns for spotting entry and stop loss points.
+When using Fibonacci tools, the probability of forex trading success could increase when used with other support and resistance levels, trend lines, and candlestick patterns for spotting entry and stop loss points.

 Also, check out The Complete Guide To Comprehensive Fibonacci Analysis on FOREX (Amazon Affiliate Link) if you want to further your study into Fibonacci Analysis & Trading to add to your trading tool box!